oslabs-beta/Opal/README.md

 <b>1.
 Base Functionality</b>

-If the user is already logged in to Azure through an existing authentication flow (Azure CLI, Azure PowerShell, Managed Identity, Environment Variables, etc.), Opal's base functionality is accessible out-of-the-box with no configuration.
+If the user is already logged in to Azure through an existing authentication flow (e.g., Azure CLI, Azure PowerShell, Managed Identity, Environment Variables), Opal's base functionality is accessible out-of-the-box with no configuration.
 If not currently logged in, use the method you typically use to authenticate to Azure.
 For example, an Azure CLI user can type `az login`.

 For more information about your options for authenticating to Azure, review the [DefaultAzureCredential docs](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet).